Why We Revised Our FY2027 Family-to-Employment Spillover Estimate

 Running the new engine against the same disruption stack and demand baseline used for the March projection produces a materially smaller spillover pool.
 The exact number depends on:

-Our revised base case for FY2027 family-to-employment spillover is approximately 55,000 visas, with conservative scenarios closer to 10,000 and adverse scenarios approaching 90,000 if disruptions intensify materially.
+Our April base case was approximately 55,000 visas, with a conservative floor near 10,000 and an adverse case approaching 90,000.
+As of late May 2026, with consular disruptions deepening, we have revised the central case up to approximately 81,000, with a path toward 90,000 or more if the new adjustment-of-status policy holds.
 This is still meaningful for employment-based applicants — every 10,000 spillover visas is a measurable shift in EB-2 and EB-3 movement for India and China — but it is significantly smaller than the 95,000 we previously cited.

 6. What this means if you are tracking your priority date